entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 >  - This characters is present in Pachyosteomorph arthrodires, such as *Paralciosteus*.
 The similar postion of vagus is also present in rhenanids.

 ** The numbers of spino-occipital nerves are various in different placoderm clades.
 Basally branching arthrodires, such as *Kujdanowiaspis*, possess three  spino-occipital nerves.
 Pachyosteomorph arthrodires, only known in leiosteids, have six to nine spino-occipital nerves.
 In rhenanids, there existed four or five spino-occipital nerves (Stensio, 1963).

+** Eye stalk: little detached from the orbital wall (0); detached from the orbital wall (1).
+>  - Goujet (1984) It will be noted, however, that the distal facet of this eye stalk is very little detached from the orbital wall.
+In this respect, *Kujdanowiaspis* would therefore resemble *Romundina* (see Ørvig 1975, Pl.
+2, fig. 2-3) rather than *Dicksonosteus*.

 ## References
 Archibald JD.
 1994.
 Metataxon concepts and assessing possible ancestry using phylogenetic systematics.
 Systematic Biology 43: 27–40.